NeCTAR-RC/nectar-training/package10/sections/managingVolumes.markdown

 {% endBgBox %}

-Backups take space in your object store, so you may want to delete old Snapshots every now and then:
+Backups take space in your object store, so you may want to delete old Snapshots every now and then with:

 ```openstack backup delete <Backup-ID>```